-We've been all abuzz about True Detective this week, following the news that Colin Farrell will definitely star and Vince Vaughn has also been confirmed.
+We've been all abuzz about True Detective this week, following the first pictures from the set and HBO's confirmation of several cast members.
 There are still a lot of casting rumors flying around out there, but there are some details we know for sure — mostly the ones disclosed by creator Nic Pizzolatto and HBO.
 Let's parse out what we know about season two so far, including who Farrell and Vaughn will play!

 - Casting news is coming in now.
-So far, Vince Vaughn (who we fully support) and Colin Farrell have been confirmed for season two, but everyone else has just been rumored.
-Back in July, news hit that Taylor Kitsch was in negotiations alongside Farrell, but we haven't heard anything about him recently.
+So far, Vince Vaughn (who we fully support), Colin Farrell, and a few others have been confirmed for season two.
 HBO has commented that additional casting will be announced as it is confirmed.

 - Farrell will play a detective.
 According to HBO, Farrell will play Ray Velcoro, "a compromised detective whose allegiances are torn between his masters in a corrupt police department and the mobster who owns him."